YOU MAY HAVE A PATENT BUT THERE ARE STILL SHARKS IN THE WATER.

 A third party, e.g., a competitor, files a petition in the USPTO to initiate the proceeding.
 The petition must be filed within 9 months of the issuance of your patent.

-You will be provided a copy of any filed petition.
+You (the patentee) will be provided a copy of any filed petition.
 You will have two months to respond.
 The USPTO will have 3 months to evaluate the petition.
 The US Patent Trial and Appeals Board (PTAB) will have 12 months to decide whether one or more of the challenged claims are to be cancelled.
 During the pendency of the proceeding, you will be effectively barred from bringing any infringement action.

 The examiner plays no role in deciding the petition.
 Note also that the PTAB does not conduct a trial, but rather makes its decision based upon written evidence, which can include deposition testimony, i.e., sworn answers to written or oral questions.